 Within TGD communities there are various identities that people will identify with.
 TGD may be seen as an umbrella term for people who do not identify with the gender they were assigned at birth.
 Other terms may include non-binary, agender, genderqueer, gender non-conforming and many others.

-TGD people may identify as a man, woman or other gender and not as transsexual, transgender, F-M or M-F. Acknowledging and accepting this is an important part of respecting individual’s autonomy and identity.
+TGD people may identify as a man, woman or other gender and not as gender diverse, transgender, F-M or M-F. Acknowledging and respecting this is an important part of respecting individuals’ autonomy and identity.

 The golden rule in relation to TGD terminology is to respectfully ask individuals how they identify and would like to be addressed.